First measurement of $b$-jet mass with and without grooming: Systematic uncertainty summary

 \section{Systematic uncertainty summary}

 The approximate magnitude for each contribution to the systematic uncertainty on the \mjet/\pTjet distributions is summarized in Table~\ref{tab:total_systematic}.
+This table reports approximate minima and maxima values over all distributions (including both WTA configurations, with and without grooming).
 The dominant systematic uncertainty in this analysis is the uncertainty on the jet energy scale and resolution (JES/JER), followed by the uncertainty on the unfolding procedure.
 These uncertainties tend to be larger in the sparse tails of the distributions, where small numerical variations correspond to large percentage variations.